DPDK/dpdk/doc/guides/linux_gsg/quick_start.rst

 Applications
 ------------

-Once the user has run the setup.sh script, built one of the EAL targets and set up hugepages (if using one of the Linux EAL targets), the user can then move on to building and running their application or one of the examples provided.
+Once the user has run the dpdk-setup.sh script, built one of the EAL targets and set up hugepages (if using one of the Linux EAL targets), the user can then move on to building and running their application or one of the examples provided.

 The examples in the /examples directory provide a good starting point to gain an understanding of the operation of the DPDK.